DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "There is something to discuss."

 Quite peculiar and rough voice responded back.
-It belonged to Jeanne's bodyguard, Fairin Lyna <span title="Yes, I seriously have no idea how it is supposed to be. jp. ユビキタス">Ubiquitous</span>.
+It belonged to Jeanne's bodyguard, Farin Lyna <span title="Yes, I seriously have no idea how it is supposed to be. jp. ユビキタス">Ubiquitous</span>.
 She was the one who left the strongest impression among these present during today's meeting.

 "Not with me, but with Jeanne-sama."